 By Nerissa Periola

 George Floyd.
 Breonna Taylor.
 Countless names added every day to the list of the dead.
 Defund the police.
 The cries of the Black Lives Matter movement rages on.
 It has become difficult to stay quiet during this troubling time, but recently in the news, it has fallen silent.
 No videos of protestors marching through the streets, walls built by policemen and their shields, the violence and the flames, have suddenly dispersed.
 In reality, the battle rages on for the call to change the systems that have historically reduced the fair treatment and opportunities for Black Americans to thrive.
 Thus, it is my solemn duty to address these issues in my own realm, sports.
 I cannot be an advocate for Black Lives Matter efficiently unless I use my platform to speak the words that need to be spoken, and amplify the cries of black athletes that have been ringing.
-I have interviewed several black athletes and have compiled a 6 part series of blogs that attempt to unpack the experience of black athletes in sports.
+I have interviewed several black athletes and have compiled a series of blogs that attempt to unpack the experience of black athletes in sports.
 It is time to listen.

 Part I: The Experience of Prejudice and Discrimination for Black Athletes